Inside Berklee Courses: Online and Blended Courses

 How will I access my class?

 Once you’ve logged into Inside Berklee Courses, click on the title of your online or blended course to enter.
 Begin by reading all of the Getting Started material, then move on to Lesson 1, starting with the Introduction page.
-Proceed through the lesson by clicking on the blue and yellow arrow at the top right of every page.
+Proceed through the lesson by clicking on the arrows at the top right of every page.
 Be sure to complete all assignments by the posted due date.
 Your instructor will provide feedback on assignments that you post.

 Why take an online or blended course?

 - They’re exclusive.
 Berklee develops its online and blended courses exclusively for Berklee students.